pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 `$agreedToTerms` is a boolean value contains with the input data for the toogle

 When the user interacts with the elements, these variables automatically get their content updated.

 In the other hand, if these variables are modified, the UI element will be updated too.
+For example, the toogle needs a initial state, so we include the `false` value to `agreedToTerms`.

 ## 3. Input data validation